childsb/glusterfs-hadoop-docs/UsingOozie.markdown

     scp execfile node2:/etc/hadoop/conf/container-executor.cfg
 ---------------------

-Now, make sure that oozie allows the gluster file system.
-Add this to your oozie-site.xml.
+** Now, make sure that oozie allows the gluster file system.  ** You do this by adding this to your oozie-site.xml.

     <property>

 <name>oozie.service.HadoopAccessorService.supported.filesystems</name>
     <value>glusterfs</value>
     </property>